 Architect, Landscape Architect, FAIA, FASLA

-Mark’s eclectic interests and ability to see things from multiple perspectives propelled the firm beyond the borders of architecture and landscape architecture to incorporate interior design, graphic design, product design, branding, and urban planning.
+Mark’s eclectic interests, innate curiosity, and ability to see things from multiple perspectives propelled the firm beyond the borders of architecture and landscape architecture to incorporate interior design, graphic design, product design, branding, and urban planning.
 He created an environment where colleagues were free to draw from any number of design influences.

 The firm was renamed Rios Clementi Hale Studios in 2003 to acknowledge its focus on collaboration across all of these disciplines.
 The firm’s client list is as diverse as the services it provides.
 It includes entertainment studios, commercial developers, cultural and educational institutions, city agencies, retail and restaurant establishments, and private individuals.